Murray918/wdi-10-lessons/unit_1/w01d01/homework/README.md

 ## Boolean expressions
 **... and variable assignment**

-- Using the provided variable definitions, replace the blanks with a mathematical or boolean operator that evaluates the expression to `true`.
+- Using the provided variable definitions, replace the blanks with mathematical or boolean operators that make the expression evaluate to `true`.
 - Test your answers by using `console.log` in front of each expression in your answer file.

 ```